google/site-kit-wp/readme.txt

 For more information, visit the [official Site Kit website](https://sitekit.withgoogle.com/documentation/).

+= Is Site Kit free? =

+The Site Kit plugin is free and open source, and will remain so.
+Individual Google products included in Site Kit are subject to standard terms and fees (if any) for those products.

 = What are the minimum requirements for Site Kit? =

 In order to successfully install and use Site Kit, your site must meet the following requirements: